andrefernandes86/aws-cloudone-networksecurity/README.md

 ## Phase1 - Demo Preparation
 - Create 2 new Linux Instances;
-- The attacker instance must be placed in the same subnet of the bastion machine;
+- The attacker instance must be placed in the same subnet of the target machine;
-- The target instance must be placed in the workload subnet;
 - On the Advanced Options field, paste the script attacker.sh and target.sh (1 script in each instance);
+- The Windows Instance should be places in the Internet VPC (with public ip)

-## Phase2 - Testing the Demo
+## Phase2 - Testing the Demo (Using the Windows Instance)
-- Connect on the Linux Instance where you executed the attacker script through http://public-ip
+- Connect on the Linux Instance where you executed the attacker script through http://private-ip

 -- username: administrator
 -- password: password

-- Connect on the Linux Instance where you executed the target script through http://private-ip (from the windows instance)
+- Connect on the Linux Instance where you executed the target script through http://private-ip

 ## Phase3 - Executing the Demo
 - Command Injection Menu